signaldatascience/R-curriculum/assignments/3-advanced-topics/nlp/nlp.md

 The Github API can be accessed directly via your browser.
 In general, you begin with the URL `https://api.github.com/` and then successively append text to it, *e.g.*, `https://api.github.com/users/JonahSinick`.
 The output of GitHub's API calls is provided in the [JSON](https://en.wikipedia.org/wiki/JSON) format.

-* Referencing the [API documentation on issue comments](https://developer.github.com/v3/issues/comments/), determine what API query will return the latest comments for issue #17 on the [Linux repository](https://github.com/torvalds/linux).[^issue]  (A parameter beginning with a colon (`:`) denotes a *variable* which you should fill in with the appropriate value *without* retaining the colon.)
+* Referencing the [API documentation on issue comments](https://developer.github.com/v3/issues/comments/), determine what API query will return the latest comments for issue #17 on the [Linux repository](https://github.com/torvalds/linux).[^issue]  (A parameter beginning with a colon (`:`) denotes a *variable* which you should fill in with the appropriate value *without* retaining the colon.) **Note:** If you encounter API rate-limiting problems when trying to access the API, log in to GitHub or, *as a last resort*, use the pre-downloaded API requests in the `github-issue-17` folder.[^curl]

 [^issue]: Issue #17 is viewable online [here](https://github.com/torvalds/linux/pull/17#issuecomment-5654674) (archive link [here](https://web.archive.org/web/20160114224658/https://github.com/torvalds/linux/pull/17)).

+[^curl]: You can also call `curl -u "username" https://api.github.com/...` from the command line in Linux or OS X to download the API call result as a logged in user.

 Additional pages of the API request can be accessed by appending `?page=2` and such to the URL.